 When you start renting out your holiday home it’s important you tell the tax man otherwise you could be liable for fines.
-HM Revenue and Customs (HMRC) have all the details on their website but seemingly as with most tax issues, it’s very confusing, so we’ve produced a simple guide below.
+You can find all the latest and up to date information on the HM Revenue and Customs (HMRC) website - the below information is included as a guide but as regulations change we can't guarantee it us up to date.

 1. You must include your income on a Self-Assessment tax return, if the income is between £2,500 and £9,999 after allowable expenses.

 2. Allowable expenses include furnishings, letting agents’ fees, advertising, maintenance and repairs (but not improvements), utility fees and council tax, plus service providers like gardeners and cleaners.

 3. Home insurance is an allowable expense and it’s absolutely essential you protect yourself with an insurance policy that covers holiday lets.
 Our holiday home insurance includes public liability insurance up to £5 million, 24/7 UK helpline, and vacant house insurance is available between lets.

 4. You can also count ‘wear-and-tear’ of many items such as furniture, white goods and your TV.
 You can claim 10% of the value of these items as ‘capital’ expenses every year.